trentstauff/FXBot/README.md

 ### Running the application

-After installing the requirements, open a command prompt and you can start up the program by typing `python main.py` while in it's directory.
+After installing the requirements, open a command prompt and you can start up the program by typing `python main.py` (python3 on Linux, if applicable) while in it's directory.